 The fair value of the unquoted equity securities is based on a market approach, using either the latest fund raising valuation if applicable, or the application of market-average multiples (EV/EBITDA or EV/Revenue) to the companies' own data.
 The financial data of the valued companies themselves is not observable on the market, and whilst the market-average multiples are based on observable market data, the selection of comparable companies used is a significant judgement.
 The unquoted investees all operate within the technology sector and the key observable inputs were:

-Valuation technique Observable input Multiple Market comparable companies EBITDA multiple 8 - 11 Market comparable companies Revenue multiple 4.5 - 5.55
+Valuation technique Observable input Multiple Market comparable companies EBITDA multiple 10.75

-11 Financial assets at fair value through profit or loss (continued)
+10 Financial assets at fair value through profit or loss (continued)

 Fair value measurement (continued)